Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 What was Passamaquoddy food like in the days before supermarkets?

-The Passamaquoddy people moved around a lot as they collected food for their families.
+The Passamaquoddy people moved around a lot to find food for their families.
 Usually the

 Passamaquoddy tribe would travel to the coast in summertime to fish, hunt porpoise, and plant corn, and then back inland during the